rust-lang/prev.rust-lang.org/faq.md

 ### Why the split between `Eq`/`PartialEq` and `Ord`/`PartialOrd`?

-There are some types in Rust that have a partial ordering, or partial equality, but no total ordering or total equality.
+There are some types in Rust whose values are only partially ordered, or have only partial equality.
+This means that there are values which are not less than or greater than each other, or values which are not equal to themselves, respectively.
 The floating point types `f32` and `f64` are examples of this.
 Because a floating point value may be `NaN`, and because `NaN`s aren't equal to any other floating point type, nor less than or greater to any other floating point type, nor equal to each other, these types _can't_ implement `Eq` and `Ord`, although they _can_ implement `PartialEq` and `PartialOrd`.

 <h2 id="input-output">Input / Output</h2>